Bani57/HowToRideTheShoppingCart/index.markdown

 {% endraw %}

 # **5. Know who you are, but more importantly who you are not.**
-## *Always stick to your family values...*

 ### Demographic Analysis of Household Groups

 In order to understand how family values influence the balance between household's expenses and income, we will analyze the demographic properties across 4 groups of households:

-1. Percent of households with low income and low expenses: 0.4082
+1. Households with low income and low expenses (41%)
-2. Percent of households with low income and high expenses: 0.3109
+2. Households with low income and high expenses (31%)
-3. Percent of households with high income and low expenses: 0.0924
+3. Households with high income and low expenses (9%)
-4. Percent of households with high income and high expenses: 0.1885
+4. Households with high income and high expenses (19%)

-These groups were generated using the average income and average expenses.
-We split the households into: below (or above) average income and below (or above) average expenses.
+We generated these groups using the average income and average expenses, by splitting the households into: below (or above) average income and below (or above) average expenses.

 From the age distribution of the household groups, we can make a few interesting observations.
 Among the households with the youngest members there is not a lot of variety in the income-expenses balance.
 Among the households with members of younger working ages high expenses seem to dominate.
 As we move to the households with older members lower expenses are more prevalent.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_65.html"></iframe>
 {% endraw %}

-#### Marital Status
+#### Marital Status (watch out...it's a trap!!!)

+The datasets we used also contains information about the marital status of the individual households.
+They are divided into:
+1. `A` or *Married*
+2. `B` or *Single*
+3. `U` or *Divorced*

-For clarification, according to the dataset documentation the marital status codes `A`, `B`, and `U` stand for `Married`, `Single` and `Unknown` respectively.
-Interestingly, this plot efficiently captures classical differences between married and single life, as we observe that households with married members have more often lower income and must balance with lower expenses, while it is completely opposite for single member households, as they more frequently have higher income and are able to indulge in higher expenses.
+The following plot very effectively illustrates the usual differences between "single" and "married" life.
+We observed that households with married members have more often lower income and must balance with lower expenses, while the opposite is true for single member households, as they more frequently have higher income and are able to indulge in higher expenses.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_66.html"></iframe>